Crumbls/o2-smartcrop/README.md

 Still in early beta testing.
 Looking at a lot of code clean up since it had to be implemented very quickly for a client.

 Based off of the works of wp-smartcrop.
+It looks like they haven't worked on their repo in 2+ years.

 If you'd like to help develop or test this, please contact me at chase@crumbls.com

 TODO:
 - Finish rewrite of main class.
+Remove anonymous functions and move to appropriate methods separated into admin and common classes.
 - Include example code for setting focus for background images based on the percentage.
 Use example below.
 - Rework for post_content.
 - Add any other image formats.